zezhong-zhang/qem/README.md

 ## About The Project

 <!-- [![Product Name Screen Shot][product-screenshot]](https://github.com/zezhong-zhang/qem) -->
 QEM is a python version of [StatSTEM](https://github.com/quantitativeTEM/StatSTEM), aiming to provide robust, fast and user-friendly quantification for advanced microscopy.
+The main usage of QEM is to refine scattering cross-sections, atomic positions and number of atoms for each atomic columns.
 The computation is accerlated with GPU parallel computing via [JAX](https://jax.readthedocs.io/en/latest/index.html).

 This repo is currently under heavy development.